Rewards for Justice Program: History

+On December 22, 2011, Rewards for Justice announced a reward of up to $10 million for information leading to Ezedin Abdel Aziz Khalil (aka Yasin al-Suri), the leader of an al-Qaeda fundraising network in Iran that transfers money and recruits via Iranian territory to Pakistan and Afghanistan.
+It marked the first time that Rewards for Justice offered a reward for information leading to a terrorist financier.
 The program was established by the 1984 Act to Combat International Terrorism (Public Law 98-533), and it is administered by the U.S. State Department's Bureau of Diplomatic Security.
 The Rewards for Justice Program was formerly known as the Counter-Terror Rewards Program, soon shortened to the HEROES program.
 In 1993, DS launched www.heroes.net to help publicize reward information.
-Brad Smith, a Diplomatic Security Service (DSS) special agent assigned to desk duty due to illness, served as the lone site administrator and program manager running the operation from his home.
 By 1997, the site was getting more than one million hits a year from 102 countries.
 Smith is also credited with the idea to put photos of wanted terrorists on matchbook covers.
 DSS agents assigned to embassies and consulates throughout the world ensured that the matchbooks got wide distribution at bars and restaurants.
+The secretary of state is currently offering rewards for information that prevents or favorably resolves acts of international terrorism against U.S. persons or property worldwide.
+Rewards also may be paid for information leading to the arrest or conviction of terrorists attempting, committing, conspiring to commit, or aiding and abetting in the commission of such acts.
+As of 2022, The Rewards for Justice program has paid more than $250 million to 125 individuals for leading information that prevented international terrorist attacks or helped bring to justice those involved in prior acts.